Quaker History in 8 Minutes

 • 1862 American Quakers start relief and education work for former slaves

-• 1866 Rachel Metcalf sent by British Friends to do missionary work in India; American Quakers undertake supervision of Indian agencies in Nebraska, Kansas, and Indian Territory; Sybil and Eli Jones are sent by New York Yearly Meeting as missionaries to Ramallah to establish a girls’ school
+• 1866 Rachel Metcalf sent by British Friends to do missionary work in India; American Quakers undertake supervision of Native American agencies in Nebraska, Kansas, and Indian Territory; Sybil and Eli Jones are sent by New York Yearly Meeting as missionaries to Ramallah to establish a girls’ school

 • c.
 1875 Introduction of “pastoral system” (of ministers) among American Friends